jchesterpivotal/concourse-build-resource/README.md

 * `resources.json`: the resource versions that were involved in `get`s or `put`s
 * `plan.json`: the plan of the Job
 * `job.json`: the Job structure
+* `versioned_resource_types.json`: information about non-core resource types used in the build.
+This covers things added to a pipeline using `resource_types:`, but not core resources like `git-resource`.
 * `events.log`: the logs from the Job.

 ### The original resources with information encoded in the filename